 She’s been working for several years with the composer and pianist Michaël Levinas who wished to record with her the melodies of Fauré, including La Bonne Chanson.
 Magali Léger performed Gregor's Sister in 2011, at Lille Opera, in La Métamorphose, Levinas' new opera based on the famous Kafka novel, and participated in April 2017 in the creation of his oratorio, La Passion selon Marc, for the 500 years of the Protestant Reformation.

 With the ensemble Les Arts Florissants and its artistic director William Christie, Magali Léger sings Rameau, Maître à danser, a staging performed since 2014, at the Cité de la Musique in Paris, at the Barbican Center in London, at the Bolshoi Theater in Moscow, in September 2017 in Seoul, and in February 2019 at the Brooklyn Academy of Music.
 It’s also in this concert hall of New York that she came in April 2016 with Les Arts Florissants, to sing in Les Fêtes Vénitiennes, from the French composer André Campra.

-She keeps working with Emmanuelle Haïm in October 2017 at the Théâtre des Champs-Élysées for a Mozart Gala, and in May 2018 at the Opéra de Dijon where she will sing The Statue in Pygmalion of Rameau, and Psyché in L’Amour et Psyché of Mondonville, staged and choreographed by Robyn Orlin, a creation that will be performed again in January 2019 at the Lille Opera.
+She keeps working with Emmanuelle Haïm in October 2017 at the Théâtre des Champs-Élysées for a Mozart Gala, and in May 2018 at the Opéra de Dijon where she sang The Statue in Pygmalion of Rameau, and Psyché in L’Amour et Psyché of Mondonville, staged and choreographed by Robyn Orlin, a creation that will be performed again in January 2019 at the Lille Opera.